djmgit/DeathStar/README.md

 All the above steps are for linux based systems.
 However you can run DeathStar from macOS as well, but the steps will be different to some extend.
 The main issue for running DeathStar from macOS is the fact that DeathStar deploys itself as a function handler on AWS lambda as well.
 So its basically the same binary that runs on your system (local, jenkins, instance, wherever) as well as on the lambda.
 However, this is not possible on macOS.
 Because macOS wont be able to linux ELF binary (unless you are using a VM or a container in which case the scenario changes completely and will be same as running on linux).
+So, when running on macOS we have to provide the zip package which will contain the elf binary of DeathStar and run the other binary on macOS which is built for macOS.
+And additionaly we will have to tell DeathStar that do not create a zip of yourself but use the zip package provided by us while creating the lambda function.

+The above, might sound complicated, but it is not actually so.
+Lets see who we can do this easily :